 - Find “Role, impact and welfare of working (traction and transport) animals”, an electronic consultation done under the aegis of the Food and Agriculture Organisation (FAO) on www.fao.org.

 - Find the notes on Animal Traction under the “Livestock” option at www.agis.agric.za/efarmer. [website not working, 6 May 2018]

 - The ARC-Agricultural Engineering has a few publications of relevance here.
 Call 012 842 4017 or write to iaeinfo [at] arc.agric.za for the following: (i) Yokes for animal traction (also available in Afrikaans) (ii) Animal traction implements

-- Find the following Info Paks on www.daff.gov.za: (i) Care and use of working donkeys (isiXhosa, isiZulu, seSotho) (ii) Developing agriculture with animal traction (iii) The Golovan cart
+- The following Info Paks/brochures can be read on www.daff.gov.za or obtained from DAFF‘s Resource Centre: (i) Guidelines on animal traction (ii) Care and use of working donkeys (isiXhosa, isiZulu, seSotho) (iii) Developing agriculture with animal traction (iv) The Golovan cart.

 - Gwatyu, M. 2018, January 12.
 “Crop production: The benefits of animal traction”.
 African Farming.com.
 Available at www.africanfarming.com/crop-cultivation-benefits-animal-traction/

 - Jouber, B. 2016, April 25.
 “Why the use of draft animals must start gaining traction”.
 Farmer’s Weekly.
 Available at www.farmersweekly.co.za/opinion/by-invitation/why-the-use-of-draft-animals-must-start-gaining-traction/